thankyouchristoperschmitt/memories_site/memories/maury_jacks.md

 ---
 title: Maury Jacks
+avatar: ''
 images:
-  - src: /img/Star_Wars_Christopher.jpg
+  - source: '/img/Star_Wars_Christopher.jpg'
-    alt: Christopher as Chewbacca in front of a green screen next to a kid being Princess Leia looking at him
+    alt: 'Christopher as Chewbacca in front of a green screen next to a kid being Princess Leia looking at him'
 ---

 I have known Ari and her boys since I moved into the house across the street in 2001.
 Christopher was a great addition to the neighborhood.
 I first got to know him as a neighbor, but later realized we also had the Alamo Drafthouse as a common thread.
 Soon, I realized that we both shared many friends exclusive of our neighborhood which was wild to me.